-Hungary occupies a strategic location in the heart of Europe.
+Hungary occupies a strategic location at the heart of Europe.
 With an open and export-driven economy, the country is an attractive destination for international business.
-Expats doing business in Hungary will find themselves amongst a highly skilled and educated workforce, and amid a business culture that is quite Western in nature.
+Expats doing business in Hungary will find themselves among a highly skilled and educated workforce, as well as a largely Western business culture.

 Business hours are usually between 9am and 5pm, Monday to Friday.
 It is not unusual for Hungarians to work overtime and not take a lunch break.
 Most Hungarians take holidays during the summer months of July and August, so it’s best to avoid scheduling important meetings during these months.

 Hungarian is the official language.
-Although many of the younger generation have a good command of English and it is becoming increasingly popular in business circles, many of the older generation primarily speak Hungarian or German.
+Although much of the younger generation has a good command of English, and it is becoming increasingly popular in business circles, the older generation primarily speaks Hungarian or German.

-Hungarians take pride in their appearance and it’s important to dress appropriately.
+Hungarians take pride in their appearance, and it’s essential to dress appropriately.
 Formal business attire is the norm; men should wear a dark-coloured suit and tie, whereas a classic business suit is acceptable for women.

 Business culture in Hungary

-Hungary’s communist legacy means that bureaucracy still abounds in its business dealings.
-However, Western influences have become more prominent in business culture in Hungary in recent years, and expats should not struggle too much getting used to how things are done in this Central European country.
+Hungary’s communist legacy means that bureaucracy is still rife in business dealings.
+That said, Western influences have become more prominent in business culture in Hungary in recent years, and expats should not struggle too much to get accustomed to how things are done in this Central European country.

-Hungary is a largely homogenous nation with close to 98 percent of the population being Hungarian.
+Hungary is a largely homogenous nation, with a little under 98 percent of the population being Hungarian.
 The official language is Hungarian, or Magyar as it is known locally, although English and German are also both widely spoken.
 English is becoming increasingly popular in business circles and is now the unofficial language of business in Hungary.
 Although expats would do well to learn a few key phrases in Hungarian, it is a notoriously difficult language to learn.

-Hungarians are generally very friendly and generous hosts and socialising is an important part of business relationships; face-to-face meetings are key.
-In line with this, Hungarians prefer direct communication and vague and ambiguous language should be avoided.
+Hungarians are generally friendly and generous hosts, and socialising is an important part of business relationships; face-to-face meetings are key.
+In line with this, Hungarians prefer direct communication, so vague and ambiguous language should be avoided.
 Meetings frequently start with small talk, as Hungarians prefer to get to know their business partners.
 Business relationships are vital and a lot of time is taken to build a solid foundation.

-Business structures in Hungary are hierarchical and status is important.
-Decisions are made from the top down and senior managers don't consult their subordinates before making a decision.
-Decision making can be a slow process, as Hungarians prefer to consider all aspects of a deal before taking any concrete action.
-Punctuality is incredibly important and cancelling meetings at the last minute is decidedly detrimental to any further business dealings with the company in question.
+Business structures in Hungary are hierarchical and status is highly valued.
+Decisions are made from the top down, and senior managers don't consult their subordinates before making a decision.
+Decision-making can be a slow process, as Hungarians prefer to consider all aspects of a deal before taking any concrete action.
+Punctuality is essential, and cancelling meetings at the last minute is decidedly detrimental to any further business dealings with the company in question.

 Do expect to socialise with Hungarian business associates.
 Hungarians enjoy getting to know business partners in a social setting before any business decisions are made in the boardroom.

-Do address Hungarian business associates by their full title.
+Do address Hungarian business associates by their full titles.

-Don't be late for meetings, and avoid cancelling meetings at the last minute.
+Don't be late for meetings and avoid cancelling at the last minute.

-Do show respect to senior managers and older associates as hierarchy and status are important in Hungarian business circles.
+Do show respect to senior managers and older associates, as hierarchy and status are key in Hungarian business circles.

 Don't rush meetings and business negotiations.
 Hungarians prefer taking time to consider all aspects of a business deal before making an informed decision.